drufball/yosai/_drafts/the-tree.md

 "Sorry friend, I promised these three a glowing, mystical fruit.
 Not a pleasant stroll through gardens.
 Nothing against you or your animal friends, but I gotta make a living."

-One of the armored figures stepped forward, raising their sword.
+The armored man stepped forward and raised his sword in one hand.
+He scratched the scar along his cheek with the other.
 "You mentioned a bear, but you didn't say how big it was!
 This beast will make a fine trophy."
-The voice was masculine.

-The other armored figure came forward as well, it sounded like a woman beneath the metal visor.
-"Now, don't you two get jealous when I'm the one to slay the thing and my ranking goes higher than both of yours combined!"
+The armored woman came forward as well.
+"Now, don't you two get jealous when I'm the one to slay the thing and my ranking goes higher than both of yours!"

 Osoro watched in dismay.
 They bantered with one another lightly, like they played some sort of game.
 They fancied themselves heroes.
 Bear was their monster, Tree was their reward.
 How could he stop them?

 The two armored figures began to circle to Bear's flanks.

-Seeing herself surrounded, Bear roared and lashed out towards the armored man on her left.
+Seeing herself surrounded, Bear roared and lashed out towards the towards the man with the scar to her left.
 He raised his sword in surprise, managing to get the blade in front of Bear's claw.
 But his strength was nothing compared to that of the ten foot tall bear.
 His elbows buckled.
 Bear's claw, and the sword beneath, went crashing into the man's chest and knocked him sprawling onto the ground.

+Osoro cried out in alarm and backed towards Tree.
+He could feel her cool bark against the palms of his hands as he pressed himself against her trunk.

 "Hah!
 Watch how it's really done!"
-Taking advantage of Bear's focus on the man, the armored woman leapt forward with her sword, swinging down against Bear's flank.
-The woman cut a large gash and Bear cried out in pain.
-Bear turned her hulking frame towards the armored woman and snapped her jaws.
-But the woman was careful to step back out of range, avoiding Bear's teeth.
+Taking advantage of Bear's focus on the man, the armored woman leapt forward with her axe, swinging down against Bear's flank and cutting a large gash.
+Bear cried out in pain and turned her hulking frame towards the attack.
+The woman was careful to step back out of range, avoiding Bear's snapping jaws.

 The agile man darted forward, pulling two daggers from the belt across his chest.
-He planted one foot on Bear's massive shoulder and vaulted onto her back, sinking both daggers into her fur.
-Bear growled and shook, trying unsuccessfully to dislodge the man and his blades.
+He planted one foot on Bear's shoulder and vaulted onto her back, sinking both daggers into her fur.
+Bear growled and shook, trying to dislodge the man and his blades.

-The armored man who had been knocked prone brought himself back to his feet, shaking his head and retrieving his sword.
+The scar-faced man brought himself back to his feet, armor clanking as he shook his head and retrieved his sword.

 Osoro stood at the base of Tree, helpless.
-His mind raced.
 What could he do?
 There was a large rock between the roots at his feet.
 Could he hurl it at one of them?
-What would it even do against their armor?
+Would it do anything against their armor?

 Monkey screeched as he leapt from Tree's upper branches.
 As he flew through the air, Trailfinder - still standing far back - loosed her bow at him.
 The arrow missed, embedding itself in Tree.
 Dark red sap began to seep around the projectile.

 Monkey landed on Bear's back, still screeching wildly.
-The agile man with the daggers turned, drawing another blade from the belt strapped around his chest.
+The man crouching on Bear's back turned towards the noise, drawing another dagger from his belt.
 The two armored figures looked up.
 Monkey's body tensed and his fur began to glow.

 Yuko had given Monkey the ability to absorb and emit light, something which he usually used to turn invisible and avoid work.
 But now he released a concentrated flash of blinding white.
 Osoro, recognizing what Monkey was doing, closed his eyes against the pulse.
 He heard the group of intruders all cry out in surprise.
 There was a heavy thud.

 When Osoro opened his eyes, the man with daggers lay on his back to the side of Bear.
 He was wrestling frantically with an invisible force, scratches opening along his face and arms out of nowhere.
 Monkey continued to screech as he attacked.

-The armored man was stepping backwards, flailing with his sword blindly to prevent Bear from approaching.
-Trailfinder and the armored woman were similarly incapacitated.
+The man with the greatsword was stepping backwards, flailing blindly to prevent Bear from approaching.
+Trailfinder and the woman with the axe were similarly incapacitated.

-The man slashing about with his sword stumbled backwards into a black pine tree.
+The scar-faced man stumbled backwards into a black pine tree.
 He cried out and spun, fearing an attack from behind.
-Osoro's heart sank further as the man's sword arced down on one of the tree limbs, snapping it.
-That had taken years to shape.
+Osoro's heart sank as the man's sword arced down on one of the tree limbs.
+It took only a second to snap what had taken years to shape.

-Bear leapt onto the armored woman, taking advantage of her blindness to pin her to the ground.
-There was a nasty crunch as Bear's full weight landed on one of the woman's arms.
-She cried out in pain and swung her sword wildly with her free hand, forcing bear to pull back and avoid the blow.
+Bear leapt onto the woman with the ponytail, taking advantage of her blindness to pin her to the ground.
+There was a nasty crunch as Bear's full weight landed on the arm holding the woman's axe.
+She cried out in pain and swung her free hand in a fist at Bear's face.

-Regaining her sight, Trailfinder knocked an arrow and fired at Bear.
+Regaining her sight, Trailfinder knocked an arrow and fired.
 The missile embedded itself in the thick fur around Bear's neck, causing her to cry in pain again.
-The woman, still pinned beneath Bear, dropped her sword and drew a long dagger, stabbing the blade into one of Bear's front legs.
+The armored woman, still pinned beneath Bear, drew a long dagger and began stabbing the blade into one of Bear's front legs.
 Bear roared and bit down on the woman's shoulder, near her neck.
-The metal resisted Bear's teeth, but it began to groan and bend under the pressure.
+The armor resisted Bear's teeth, but it began to groan and bend under the pressure.
 The woman screamed in fear.

-The armored man, able to see again, hefted his sword and charged at Bear's back, rushing to help his comrade.
+Able to see again, the scar-faced man hefted his sword and charged at Bear's back, rushing to help his comrade.
 Osoro lifted the rock at his feet and hurled it at him.
-The man hardly even slowed as the rock bounced harmlessly off his armor.
+He hardly even slowed as the rock bounced harmlessly off his armor.

-The armored man reached Bear and brought his sword down in a massive two handed swing, laying open Bear's back leg.
-The swing carried downwards, digging a deep gouge through the moss along the floor of the clearing.
+He reached Bear and brought his sword down in a heavy two-handed swing, laying open Bear's back leg.
+The swing carried downwards, digging a deep gouge through the moss-covered ground.

 Bear groaned but did not flinch away.
 She pressed down harder with her jaws.
 One of Bear's teeth punctured the metal of the woman's armor, sinking into the flesh of her shoulder.
 Blood poured out.
-The woman slashed wildly at Bear's neck in a blind panic as she saw her life coming to an end.
+The woman thrashed in a blind panic as she saw her life coming to an end.

 At birth, a keeper was given some part of the land to shepherd.
 Preserving that land against the encroachment of civilization was everything.
 It was a keeper's reason for existing.
 Osoro's very name - Kidani - evoked the valley around him.

-Osoro looked at the clearing in horror.
+He looked at the clearing in horror.
 Broken tree limbs, no longer bending slowly towards their ideal arrangement.
 Delicate mosses with deep furrows gouged and large areas flattened by falling bodies.
 The wonderful, verdant green mottled with red blood, turning the ground an ugly brown.
 The bleeding arrow wound in Tree's trunk.

-He watched as the man with daggers got hold of Monkey and threw him bodily against a nearby tree.
+Osoro watched as the man with daggers got hold of Monkey and threw him bodily against a nearby tree.
 He saw Bear's form, prickled with arrows and daggers, bleeding profusely.
 He saw the armored man rearing up to deliver another vicious blow.

 He couldn't lose the gardens.
 He couldn't lose Bear.
 Or Monkey.
 Who would he be without these things?

 "Stop!"
 Osoro cried out, screaming with such panic he felt his voice cracking.
 The cry was so raw, it shook everyone from their fury.
 The man with daggers paused as he got to his feet.
 Trailfinder hesitated, an arrow half drawn.
 Bear released her jaws.
 The woman pinned beneath was unconscious.
 Whether from blood loss or sheer terror was hard to tell.
-The armored man lowered his sword.
+The scar-faced man lowered his sword.

 Frustrated tears streamed down Osoro's face as he continued.
 "If we give you the fruit, will you leave?
 Please.
 You are hurt.
 We are hurt.
 We will give you the fruit and let you leave.
 Just go without causing more harm."

-The man with daggers looked across his companions, his face bleeding freely from several deep scratches along his face.
+The man with daggers looked across his companions, his face bleeding freely from several deep scratches around his eyes.
 The woman beneath Bear was nearly dead.
 She needed immediate medical attention if she hoped to survive.
 Her left arm would probably never be the same.

 The man nodded, sheathing his daggers.
 "OK, fair enough."
 He looked at his comrade and the armored man stepped away from Bear.

-Bear stepped back, favoring the front leg that the armored woman had stabbed repeatedly.
-She limped back to the base of Tree.
+Bear limped back to the base of Tree, favoring the leg that the armored woman had stabbed repeatedly.

-The intruders quickly regrouped around their fallen comrade, dragging her to the edge of the clearing.
+The intruders regrouped around their fallen comrade, dragging her to the edge of the clearing.
 They pried off her armor and Trailfinder began wrapping the woman's shoulder tightly with a bandage.
 Their previous excitement was replaced by grim shock.

 Numbly, Osoro climbed Tree.
 He extended a hand towards the nearest fruit.
 He paused with his arm outstretched, feeling the smooth skin of the fruit against his fingers.
 "I'm sorry, love."
 He closed his eyes and plucked the fruit.
 There was a brief moment of resistance before the stem broke free.
 Osoro felt Tree shudder faintly beneath him.

 Osoro climbed back to the ground.
 He could not meet Bear or Monkey's eyes as he walked towards the intruders.
 The clearing suddenly felt like a great distance, taking an eternity to cross.
 Osoro flinched as the armored man took the fruit with rough, dirty hands.

-Trailfinder took the limb that had been broken during the fight.
+Trailfinder picked up the limb that had been broken during the fight.
 She angled it against a tree trunk and stomped violently near the center.
 Once.
 Twice.
 The limb snapped, loud like bone.
 They used it to form a litter and placed the armored woman on it.

 Eventually, they left.